PhotoPay/photopay-ios/README.md

 This recognizer is best for use cases when you need to capture the exact image that was being processed by some other [`MBRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBRecognizer.html) object at the time its [`MBRecognizerResult`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerResult.html) became `Valid`.
 When that happens, `MBSuccessFrameGrabberRecognizer's` `MBSuccessFrameGrabberRecognizerResult` will also become `Valid` and will contain described image.

-### <a name="pdf417Recognizer"></a> PDF417 recognizer
+## <a name="pdf417-recognizer"></a> PDF417 recognizer

 The [`MBPdf417Recognizer`](http://photopay.github.io/photopay-ios/Classes/MBPdf417Recognizer.html) is recognizer specialised for scanning [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417).
-This recognizer can recognize only PDF417 2D barcodes - for recognition of other barcodes, please refer to [BarcodeRecognizer](#barcodeRecognizer).
+This recognizer can recognize only PDF417 2D barcodes - for recognition of other barcodes, please refer to [BarcodeRecognizer](#barcode-recognizer).

 This recognizer can be used in any overlay view controller, but it works best with the [`MBBarcodeOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBBarcodeOverlayViewController.html), which has UI best suited for barcode scanning.

-### <a name="barcodeRecognizer"></a> Barcode recognizer
+## <a name="barcode-recognizer"></a> Barcode recognizer

 The [`MBBarcodeRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBarcodeRecognizer.html) is recognizer specialised for scanning various types of barcodes.
-This recognizer should be your first choice when scanning barcodes as it supports lots of barcode symbologies, including the [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417), thus making [PDF417 recognizer](#pdf417Recognizer) possibly redundant, which was kept only for its simplicity.
+This recognizer should be your first choice when scanning barcodes as it supports lots of barcode symbologies, including the [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417), thus making [PDF417 recognizer](#pdf417-recognizer) possibly redundant, which was kept only for its simplicity.

 You can enable multiple barcode symbologies within this recognizer, however keep in mind that enabling more barcode symbologies affect scanning performance - the more barcode symbologies are enabled, the slower the overall recognition performance.
 Also, keep in mind that some simple barcode symbologies that lack proper redundancy, such as [Code 39](https://en.wikipedia.org/wiki/Code_39), can be recognized within more complex barcodes, especially 2D barcodes, like [PDF417](https://en.wikipedia.org/wiki/PDF417).

 This recognizer can be used in any overlay view controller, but it works best with the [`MBBarcodeOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBBarcodeOverlayViewController.html), which has UI best suited for barcode scanning.

-### <a name="blinkInputRecognizer"></a> BlinkInput recognizer
+## <a name="blinkinput-recognizer"></a> BlinkInput recognizer

 The [`MBBlinkInputRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBlinkInputRecognizer.html) is generic OCR recognizer used for scanning segments which enables specifying `MBProcessors` that will be used for scanning.
 Most commonly used `MBProcessor` within this recognizer is [`MBParserGroupProcessor`](http://photopay.github.io/photopay-ios/Classes/MBParserGroupProcessor.html)) that activates all `MBParsers` in the group to extract data of interest from the OCR result.

 This recognizer can be used in any context.
 It is used internally in the implementation of the provided [`MBFieldByFieldOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBFieldByFieldOverlayViewController.html).

-`MBProcessors` are explained in [The Processor concept](#processorConcept) section and you can find more about `MBParsers` in [The Parser concept](#parserConcept) section.
+`MBProcessors` are explained in [The Processor concept](#processor-concept) section and you can find more about `MBParsers` in [The Parser concept](#parser-concept) section.

-### <a name="detectorRecognizer"></a> Detector recognizer
+## <a name="detector-recognizer"></a> Detector recognizer

 The [`MBDetectorRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBDetectorRecognizer.html) is recognizer for scanning generic documents using custom `MBDetector`.
-You can find more about `Detector` in [The Detector concept](#detectorConcept) section. `MBDetectorRecognizer` can be used simply for document detection and obtaining its image.
+You can find more about `Detector` in [The Detector concept](#detector-concept) section. `MBDetectorRecognizer` can be used simply for document detection and obtaining its image.
 The more interesting use case is data extraction from the custom document type. `MBDetectorRecognizer` performs document detection and can be configured to extract fields of interest from the scanned document by using **Templating API**.
-You can find more about Templating API in [this](#detectorTemplating) section.
+You can find more about Templating API in [this](#detector-templating) section.
+## <a name="blinkcard-recognizers"></a> BlinkCard recognizers
+Payment card recognizers are used to scan payment cards.

+### <a name="payment-card-recognizers"></a> Payment / Debit card combined recognizer
+The [`MBBlinkCardRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBlinkCardRecognizer.html)is used for scanning the [front and back side of Payment / Debit card](https://en.wikipedia.org/wiki/Payment_card).

+### <a name="elite-payment-card-recognizers"></a> Elite Payment / Debit card combined recognizer
+The [`MBBlinkCardEliteRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBlinkCardEliteRecognizer.html) scans back side of elite Payment / Debit card after scanning the front side and combines data from both sides.
-## <a name="blinkid_recognizers"></a> BlinkID recognizers
+## <a name="blinkid-recognizers"></a> BlinkID recognizers

 Unless stated otherwise for concrete recognizer, **single side BlinkID recognizes** from this list can be used in any context, but they work best with the [`MBDocumentOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for document scanning.

 **Combined recognizers** should be used with [`MBDocumentVerificationOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBDocumentVerificationOverlayViewController.html) which manages scanning of multiple document sides in the single camera opening and guides the user through the scanning process.
 Some combined recognizers support scanning of multiple document types, but only one document type can be scanned at a time.

-### <a name="mrtdRecognizer"></a> Machine Readable Travel Document recognizer
+### <a name="mrtd-recognizer"></a> Machine Readable Travel Document recognizer
 The [`MBMrtdRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBMrtdRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various Machine Readable Travel Documents (MRTDs) like ID cards and passports.
 This recognizer is not bound to the specific country, but it can be configured to only return data that match some criteria defined by the [`MrzFilter`](http://photopay.github.io/photopay-ios/Classes/MrzFilter.html).

 The `MBMrtdRecognizer` can also be configured to extract additional fields of interest from the scanned document, which are not part of the Machine Readable Zone, by using **Templating API**.
-You can find more about Templating API in [this](#mrtdTemplating) section.
+You can find more about Templating API in [this](#mrtd-templating) section.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### <a name="mrtd_combined_recognizer"></a> Machine Readable Travel Document combined recognizer
+### Machine Readable Travel Document combined recognizer
 The [`MBMrtdCombinedRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBMrtdCombinedRecognizer.html) scans Machine Readable Zone (MRZ) after scanning the full document image and face image (usually MRZ is on the back side and face image is on the front side of the document).
-Internally, it uses [MBDocumentFaceRecognizer](#documentFaceRecognizer) for obtaining full document image and face image as the first step and then [MBMrtdRecognizer](#mrtdRecognizer) for scanning the MRZ.
+Internally, it uses [MBDocumentFaceRecognizer](#document-face-recognizer) for obtaining full document image and face image as the first step and then [MBMrtdRecognizer](#mrtd-recognizer) for scanning the MRZ.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

+### <a name="passport-recognizer"></a> Passport recognizer
+The [`MBPassportRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBPassportRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various passport documents.
+This recognizer also returns face image from the passport.

+You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

+### <a name="visa-recognizer"></a> Visa recognizer
+The [`MBVisaRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBVisaRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various visa documents.
+This recognizer also returns face image from the visa document.

+You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### <a name="us_dl_recognizer"></a> US / Canada driver's license barcode recognizer
+### US / Canada driver's license barcode recognizer
 The [`MBUsdlRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBUsdlRecognizer.html) is used for scanning PDF417 barcode from the US / Canada driver's license.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### <a name="us_dl_combined_recognizer"></a> US / Canada driver's license combined recognizer
+### US / Canada driver's license combined recognizer
 The [`MBUsdlCombinedRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBUsdlCombinedRecognizer.html) scans PDF417 barcode from the back side of US / Canada driver's license after scanning the full document image and face image from the front side.
-Internally, it uses [MBDocumentFaceRecognizer](#documentFaceRecognizer) for obtaining full document image and face image as the first step and then [MBUsdlRecognizer](#us_dl_recognizer) for scanning the PDF417 barcode.
+Internally, it uses [MBDocumentFaceRecognizer](#document-face-recognizer) for obtaining full document image and face image as the first step and then [MBUsdlRecognizer](#us) for scanning the PDF417 barcode.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### <a name="eudlRecognizer"></a> EU Driver's License recognizer
+### EU Driver's License recognizer
 The [`MBEudlRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBEudlRecognizer.html) is used for scanning front side of European Union driver's licenses.
 Currently, driver's licenses from these countries are supported:

 - Austria